sofaprotocol/sofa-spec/README.md

 There are 6 top-level types/schemas:

 - **SOFA::Message** - The general use message type that encapsulates any combination of plain text, buttons, and image/video/link attachments
-- **SOFA::Command** - Arbitrary command sent silently as the result of a button press
-- **SOFA::Initialize** - Initializes the recipient with metadata about the sender
+- **SOFA::Init** - Initializes the recipient with metadata about the sender
-- **SOFA::InitializationRequest** - Triggers the recipient client to reply with an Initialize message
+- **SOFA::InitRequest** - Triggers the recipient client to reply with an Init message
 - **SOFA::PaymentRequest** - Requests an Ethereum transaction from the recipient
 - **SOFA::PaymentStatusChange** - Notifies the recipient of an expected Ethereum transaction status change